samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 ![Angular Material components - showing the dialog component](https://cdn.auth0.com/blog/angular-material/dialog-component.png)

 That's it!
-You have just created you first app with Angular Material.
+You have just created your first app with Angular Material.
 Easy right?!

 ## Conclusion